-- Call 456-2776 or stop by Disability Services at least one week in advance of the test date to schedule your test if such accommodations are needed. - Be sure to arrive on time, otherwise you will cut into your extended exam time and you may not have enough time to complete the exam. - If you are unable to take your exam as scheduled, you must contact your both professor and Disability Services.
-The professor handles all decisions related to rescheduling. - If you do not call or show up, your exam will be returned to your professor. - Only items indicated by your professor will be allowed into the testing location. - You will not be allowed to bring personal items (purses, backpacks, cell phones, etc.) into the exam.
-All personal items will be locked up and returned to you upon completion of your exam.
+- You must contact Disability Services at least one week ahead of the test date to schedule your exam if such accommodations are needed. - If you do not provide Disability Services at least one week advanced notice of the test date your test will not be scheduled.
+Requests made with less than one week advanced notice will be documented for further review by the Director of Disability Services. - Extended time for exams allows you to have additional time to complete the exam on the day it is scheduled for the class, not the ability to take the exam at a later date (e.g. due to lack of preparedness or any non-disability related circumstances). - You must arrive on time since arriving late will cut into your extended exam time and you may not have enough time to complete the exam. - If you are unable to take your exam as scheduled, you must contact your professor AND Disability Services.
+Your professor will determine when or if you will be allowed to reschedule. - If you do not call or show up, your exam will be returned to your professor. - Only items indicated by your professor on the Testing Accommodation form will be allowed into the testing location. - You will not be allowed to bring personal items (purses, backpacks, cell phones, food and/or beverages, etc.) into the exam.
+All of your personal items will be locked up and returned to you upon completion of your exam. - Separate rooms are not guaranteed to be 100% distraction-free, solitary, or private.
+Disposable earplugs are available from the Disability Services Center.